-The steps performed so far have installed Java, the Android Studio IDE and the current set of default Android SDK packages.
+The steps performed so far have installed the Android Studio IDE and the current set of default Android SDK packages.
 Before proceeding, it is worth taking some time to verify which packages are installed and to install any missing or updated packages.

-This task can be performed using the Android SDK Settings screen, which may be launched from within the Android Studio tool by selecting the Configure -> SDK Manager option from within the Android Studio welcome dialog.
-Once invoked, the Android SDK screen of the default settings dialog will appear as shown in Figure 2-4:
+This task can be performed by clicking on the More Actions link in the within the welcome dialog and selecting the SDK Manager option from the drop down menu.
+Once invoked, the Android SDK screen of the Preferences dialog will appear as shown in Figure 2-5: